jlgreathouse/AMD_IBS_Toolkit/README.txt

 * A library to configure IBS and read IBS samples located in ./lib/
     - This library allows user-level programs to easily configure the IBS driver.
-This includes enabling and disabling IBS, setting driver options such as internal IBS buffer sizes, and setting HW config values.
+This includes enabling and disabling IBS, setting driver options such as internal IBS buffer sizes, and setting hardware configuration values.
     - This library is also useful for reading IBS samples into meaningful data structures and making them available to other applications.
     - This library also has a daemon mode, where a user program can launch